 Dr. Jones’s research interests are primarily in astrodynamics, particularly detection, tracking, identification, and characterization of orbital debris.
 Recent work leverages Bayesian multi-target filtering to account for ambiguities in data association for thousands of targets and to enable optimal scheduling of cooperative and non-cooperative sensors.
 In addition to work in space situational awareness, Dr. Jones is also developing tractable methods for mission design under uncertainty for satellites in highly perturbed environments.

-Dr. Jones joined the department in the spring of 2016 and his current research focuses on improving space domain awareness and robust mission design for spacecraft missions in highly perturbed environments.
+Dr. Jones joined the department in the spring of 2016 and his current research focuses on improving space domain awareness, spacecraft navigation, and uncertainty quantification for spacecraft missions in highly perturbed environments.
 Before moving to UT-Austin, he was a Research Assistant Professor at the University of Colorado Boulder, where he also received his PhD.
 Prior to starting his graduate studies, he was a contractor at the NASA Johnson Space Center and received undergraduate degrees in mathematics and physics from UT-Austin.

-Some information on our publications may be found at Google Scholar.
+Some information on our publications may be found here or at Google Scholar.